BookingEasy/booking-easy-wp/readme.txt

 = 1.0.16 =
 * TESTED : Compatibility of the reservation plugin with Wordpress 4.3.1
-* ... : a bug with datepicker selection of bookings.
+* FIXED : a bug with datepicker selection of bookings.

 == Changelog ==

+= 1.0.16 =
+* TESTED : Compatibility of the reservation plugin with Wordpress 4.3.1
+* FIXED : a bug with datepicker selection of bookings.

 = 1.0.15 =
 * TESTED : Compatibility of the reservation plugin with Wordpress 4.3.